 Supporting documents should be sent via email to firstname.lastname@example.org and include, in the subject heading, “HCIP application – [Your first and last name],” e.g., HCIP application – Jane Smith.
 HKS students may upload through Summer Funding Common App.

-Read about the 2022 HCIP student fellows and the summer internships they held to learn more about the range of experiences supported by the program.
+Read about the HCIP student fellows and their summer internships to learn more about the range of experiences supported by the program.

 The program is sponsored by the Salata Institute for Climate and Sustainability, which functions across the University to accelerate and coordinate research and education on climate change, the environment, and sustainability.
 The Mossavar-Rahmani Center for Business and Government contributes administrative support.